suggap

 Audition

-is a 1999 Japanese horror film directed by Takashi Miike and written by Daisuke Tengan.
-An adaptation of Ryu Murakami's 1997 novel, it stars Ryo Ishibashi and Eihi Shiina.
-The film follows a middle-aged widower who enlists the help of his film producer friend to stage a fake audition in order to meet a new girlfriend, only to find that the dark past of the woman he chooses severely affects their relationship.
+is a 1999 Japanese horror film directed by Takashi Miike and written by Daisuke Tengan, who adapted it from Ryu Murakami's 1997 novel of the same name.
+It follows a middle-aged widower (Ryo Ishibashi) who enlists the help of his film producer friend (Jun Kunimura) to stage fake auditions in order to meet a new girlfriend, only to find that the young woman he chooses (Eihi Shiina) has a dark past.

 Plot